Friday, October 6, 2017

 I don’t think any of these subsequent films have quite been able to recapture the horror and ambience of the original.
 Boris Karloff is the definitive mummy monster (even though he only appears as a traditional bandaged mummy for one scene), the musical score is classic and haunting (even though it’s quite minimal, and there are many scenes without any music, or barely any sound), and the story is quite innovative (for its time).

-I’ve been wanting to talk about the original The Mummy ever since the latest remake came out.
-I recommend you skip that remake and give the original a try instead.
+I’ve been wanting to talk about the original The Mummy ever since the latest "remake" came out.
+I recommend you skip that one and give the original a try instead.
 Here’s one last incentive: the film clocks in at a mere 73 minutes, meaning it doesn’t even eat up much of your time.
 Among the library of classic Universal monster movies, The Mummy ranks very high.

 No comments: